 On June 6, 2018, a public workshop was held where sustainability and undesirable outcomes were discussed with the public.
 Input from stakeholders at the meeting was tabulated, and stakeholder input was tied to the most relevant GSP component.
 The sorted results were used to guide creation of the Undesirable Results statements, and are included in Appendix A.

 3.1 Sustainability Goal

-Sustainability Goal 1: To maintain a viable groundwater resource for the beneficial use of the people and the environment of the Cuyama Groundwater Basin now and into the future.
+Sustainability Goal: To maintain a sustainable groundwater resource for beneficial users of the Basin now and into the future consistent with the California Constitution.

 3.2 Undesirable Results Statements